 You’re interested in getting into HPA but don’t know where to start?
 Here you will find the answers to the most commonly asked questions regarding our systems and HPA in general to help you get started in the world of HPA airsoft.
 This section will be updated regularly based on feedback from customers like you so, if you don’t see the answer to your question, please email us at firstname.lastname@example.org and we will be happy to help.

-We currently offer three different lines of HPA conversion systems.
-There is the Fusion Engine which is a complete drop-in replacement for an AEG's gearbox.
+We currently offer two different lines of HPA conversion systems.
+There is the Fusion Engine line which is a complete drop-in replacement for an AEG's gearbox.
 So, you just remove the whole gearbox and drop the Fusion Engine into the rifle in its place.
-Then we also have the F1 and JACK HPA conversion kits which are cylinder replacement systems for an AEG's gearbox.
+Then we also have our line of cylinder conversion kits which are cylinder replacement systems for an AEG's gearbox.
 These reuse the original gearbox shell and simply replace the gearbox's internal components.

 No, our systems are designed to work with the AEG's original barrel, hop-up and magazines so nothing needs to be changed.